Threefields/iot-core-azure-dm-client/docs/diagnostic-logs-management.md

 <pre>
 {
     "traceLogFileMode" : "sequential"|"circular",
-    "logFileSizeLimitMB" : "<i>limit</i>",
+    "logFileSizeLimitMB" : <i>limit</i>,
     "logFileFolder" : "<i>collectorFolderName</i>",
     "started" : "yes" | "no",
-    "guid00_5" : {provider configuration object},
+    "guid00" : {provider configuration object},
-    "guid01_5" : {provider configuration object}
+    "guid01" : {provider configuration object}
 }
 </pre>

 - `"traceLogFileMode"`: specifies the log file logging mode.
 Allowed values are `"sequential"` or `"circular"`.
+Note that when it is set to `"sequential"`, logging will stop after the file reaches out its set limit.
 - `"logFileSizeLimitMB"`: specifies the limit for the log file in megabytes.
 The default value is 4, and the acceptable range is 1-2048.
 - `"collectorFolderName"`: specifies the relative path to the user's data folder where the log files of that collector will be saved once collection stops.
-The files can later be enumerated and uploaded to Azure Storage.
-See below for more details.
+The folder name cannot include `\` (The files can later be enumerated and uploaded to Azure Storage.
+See below for more details).
 - `"started"`: specifies whether the collector should be active (i.e. collecting) or not.
 Its value is applied everytime the DM client service starts, or the property changes.
   - If this is set to `"yes"`, the collector will be started (if it is not already).
   - If this is set to `"no"`, the collector will be stopped, and a file will be saved in <i>logFileFolder</i> (if it is already running).
 - `"guid00"`: specifies the <i>provider configuration object</i> for this guid.
 See below for more details.

-### Provider Configuration Object
+### Provider Configuration Objectwindows

 <pre>
 {